 The Board of Apportionment and Taxation shall review the proposed budget, holding at least one (1) departmental hearing in joint session with the Board of Aldermen, at which the departments may appear and such other departmental hearings as the Board of Apportionment and Taxation shall deem appropriate.
 All joint hearings shall be conducted under the rules of the Board of Apportionment and Taxation.
-The Board of Apportionment and Taxation shall either approve the budget submitted to it by majority vote of the full membership of the Board of Apportionment and Taxation a different proposed budget and tax rate for the City, and shall submit either budget and tax rate to the Board of Aldermen not later than May 1.
+The Board of Apportionment and Taxation shall either approve the budget submitted to it by majority vote of the full membership of the Board or shall prepare and recommend, by a majority vote of the full membership of the Board of Apportionment and Taxation a different proposed budget and tax rate for the City, and shall submit either budget and tax rate to the Board of Aldermen not later than May 1.
 Such budget shall contain the following: